 Prime & Subprime Lending Lawyers

-Helping Clients in Phoenix, Salt Lake City & Beyond Obtain Fair Treatment
+Helping Clients Nationwide Obtain Fair Treatment

-The Difference between Prime & Subprime Lending
+The Difference Between Prime & Subprime Lending

 Prime lending loans are typically given to people with good credit.
 Borrowers are considered low-risk and are therefore given the best rates banks have to offer.
 Benefits include very low to no application fees, low interest rates and reward programs, and a variety of other benefits.